What Type of Birth Injury Compensation Can My Family?

 Settlement Negotiations

-It is common for the parties to negotiate a settlement before trial.
+It is common for the parties to negotiate a birth injury lawsuit settlement before trial.
 A settlement can provide a quicker resolution than waiting on court proceedings and potential appeals.
 However, families should weigh any offer against the lifelong costs of ongoing care, therapies, and lost opportunities.
-Your birth injury lawyer will help you evaluate whether the settlement covers your child’s current and future needs.
+Our lawyers will help you evaluate whether the settlement covers your child’s current and future needs.

 Trial and Appeals